rjygraham/InitGit/README.md

 ## Installation

+InitGit can be installed from the PowerShell Gallery:

+`Install-Module -Name InitGit -AllowPrerelease`

-I'm working on adding this to the PowerShell Gallery, but in the meantime you can clone or download the zip of this repo and then run: `Import-Module "<Path to folder containing InitGit.psd1>"`
+Alternatively, you can clone or download the zip of this repo and then run: `Import-Module "<Path to folder containing InitGit.psd1>"`

 For example: